Alcas1/Gage/README.md

 A game I made on my calculator originally and made a port through java

-Haha please don't take this seriously I wrote this in Junior Year of Highschool
+Please don't take this seriously I wrote this in Junior Year of Highschool in 2011